undertheseanlp/underthesea/examples/word_tokenize/technical_report.md

 ## Conclusion

-Our experiment with Conditional Random Fields (CRF) for Vietnamese Word Segmentation (VWS) on the UTS_WTK dataset has demonstrated promising results.
-The comprehensive feature engineering employed has proven effective in capturing the intricate nuances of the Vietnamese language, as reflected by the achieved F1 score.
+Our experiments using Conditional Random Fields for Vietnamese Word Segmentation on both the `UTS_WTK` and `VLSP2013_WTK` datasets have yielded promising results.
+The comprehensive feature engineering utilized effectively captures the intricate nuances of the Vietnamese language, as evidenced by the achieved F1 scores.

+## Integration

+Following the comprehensive training on the `VSLP2013_WTK` dataset, we secured a model checkpoint dated `20230727`.
+This refined model was subsequently integrated into the `underthesea` toolkit, specifically its version `6.6.0`.

 ## References